You can use the My Responses page to easily view, sort, and download the response data that has been submitted to your form.

 Additionally, you can select "attachments" to only download the attachments that users have uploaded through file upload fields.

 When viewing your response report you can choose to view all response fields or select only specific fields to view.
-To begin, click the Display Columns button on the right side of the page:
+To begin, click the "Edit Table Columns" button on the left-hand side of the page:

-From there, you'll be able to select which fields (columns) you would like to view and reorder the fields by using the 3 bars on the right.
+From there, you'll be able to select which fields (columns) you would like to view and reorder the fields by using the 3 bars on the right (drag and drop to where you want them displayed in the response report).
 The settings you select here will also be applied to any reports that you download.

 Above your response data, you can use the checkbox dropdown menu to select specific responses: